CheerathAniketh/Solution-Challenge/README.md

 5. SHAP explains which features are causing the bias
 6. Gemini translates everything into plain language
 7. Intersectionality page reveals compounded disadvantage across identity combinations
+8. What-if simulator lets you drop features and see the bias impact in real time
+9. Download a full PDF audit report

 ## Real User Story
 Priya runs an NGO in Pune distributing scholarships.